gumlau/nextjs-seo-blog-starter/README.md

 # Next.js SEO Blog Starter

-A modern, SEO-optimized blog starter template built with Next.js 14, TypeScript, and Tailwind CSS.
-This template focuses on performance, SEO best practices, and a great developer experience.
+A clean blog starter built with Next.js 14 and TypeScript.
+Ready to deploy and easy to customize.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/GanLiuuuu/nextjs-seo-blog-starter)